Caution is in private beta. Talk to an engineer to request access.

 Frequently asked questions

-Caution is a verifiable compute platform that adds an extra layer of integrity guarantees on top of AWS Nitro Enclaves.
-It cryptographically links the code running inside an enclave back to the reviewed source code, build, and configuration that produced it.
+Caution is a verifiable compute platform that adds an extra layer of integrity guarantees on top of confidential compute.
+It cryptographically links the code running inside an enclave back to the reviewed source code, build inputs, and configuration that produced the enclave image, so anyone can verify what is running in production.

 No. Caution builds on top of AWS Nitro Enclaves, not instead of them.
 Nitro provides hardware-level isolation and attestation.
 Caution extends those guarantees by linking enclave measurements back to auditable source code and reproducible builds.